nagyrobi/esp32evse-esphome/README.md

     temperature_sensor_fault:
       name: "EVSE Fault Temperature Sensor"
 ```

-The ``charging_limit_reached`` binary sensor turns on when the EVSE stopped charging because a configured limit (time, energy, or
-under-power) was met.

 The fault sensors above expose individual bits from the EVSE's ``AT+ERROR`` status mask.